-Southern Damselfly also occurs at a few sites fringing Dartmoor, where it was discovered as recently as the 1990s following targeted searches funded by Dartmoor National Park
+Southern Damselfly also occurs at a few sites fringing Dartmoor, where it was discovered as recently as the 1990s following targeted searches funded by Dartmoor National Park Authority.

-Authority.
 DNPA has also funded systematic adult and larval counts in most years, the results of which have fed back into habitat management where necessary.

 The first Dartmoor site was found in part of an extensive Rhôs pasture system at Tor View Moor, near Whiddon Down, in 1995.
-Peak transect counts ranged from eight to 41 during 1995-2004, then increased following management work by DNPA to 239 in 2008 and 302 in 2015.
+Peak transect counts ranged from eight to 41 during 1995-2004, then increased following management work by DNPA to 239 in 2008, 302 in 2015 and 422 in 2022.
 Although requiring DNPA effort to maintain good habitat condition at this small site, the management has resulted in good damselfly numbers.

 Four km to the south-west of Tor View Moor, a colony was found in 1998 on the edge of Gidleigh Common, at Moortown Bottom.
 The damselflies were along three small watercourses flowing across an area of Gorse and grass where livestock had traditionally been fed in winter.
 With changes in livestock pressure, this site has subsequently needed considerable human input to replace the grazing and trampling effects of cattle, ponies and sheep.
-Peak transect counts of over 100 were made in 14 years during 1998-2019, and over 200 in seven years, with an all-time high of 292 in 2008.
+Peak transect counts of over 100 were made in 14 years during 1998-2023, and over 200 in eight years, with an all-time high of 292 in 2008.

-Further targeted survey led to the discovery of a colony over 11 km from Moortown Bottom, on the north-west fringe of Dartmoor at Prewley Moor.
+Further targeted survey led to the discovery in 2005 of a colony over 11 km from Moortown Bottom, on the north-west fringe of Dartmoor at Prewley Moor.
 This easily accessible, sheep-grazed site has a series of small streams (NVC M29 runnels) flowing north-westwards from springs below a bracken-clad hillside.
 Uniquely for Devon, until recently this site also held small numbers of Scarce Blue-tailed and Small Red Damselflies.
-Peak transect counts have exceeded 100 each year (except for 44 in 2016), with an impressive high of 361 in the fine summer of 2006.
-Some dredging work was implemented in August 2016 to remove silt and vegetation and improve the conditions in a drain that intercepts most of the hill streams (unfortunately, this led to the loss of adjacent boggy areas that hosted the Scarce Bluetailed and Small Red Damselflies).
+Peak transect counts have exceeded 100 each year (except for 44 in 2016), with an impressive high of 386 in the fine summer of 2023.
+Some dredging work was implemented in August 2016 to remove silt and vegetation and improve the conditions in a drain that intercepts most of the hillside streams (unfortunately, this led to the loss of adjacent boggy areas that hosted the Scarce Blue-tailed and Small Red Damselflies).

-A scrubby extension of Prewley Moor across the A386 road at Lower Prewley has held small numbers since 2008, with peak counts of 18 in 2011 and 36 in 2009.
-Presumably resulting from wandering individuals from the Prewley Moor colony some 500m away, it has benefitted from scrub management to maintain an open channel for the species, which is a critical element of the habitat condition.
+A scrubby extension of Prewley Moor across the A386 road at Lower Prewley has held small numbers since 2008, with peak counts of 36 in 2009 and 41 in 2021.
+Presumably resulting from wandering individuals from the Prewley Moor colony some 850m away, it benefitted in 2008/9 from scrub management to maintain an open channel for the species, which is a critical element of the habitat condition.